emericv/ZenaNG/README.md

 This project is based on Zena Linux project hosted at http://code.google.com/p/microchip-zena/

+Special thanks to:
-Special thanks to Joshua Wright who did much of the initial reverse engineering work on the Microchip ZENA.
+* Joshua Wright who did much of the initial reverse engineering work on the Microchip ZENA.
 See this post for details: http://www.willhackforsushi.com/?p=198

-Special thanks to Joe Desbonnet for the first versions of this nice tool
+* Joe Desbonnet for the first versions of this nice tool

 CC2420 Protocol (Prev gen HW)
 ----------------------------